espruino/EspruinoDocs/tutorials/Individually Addressable LEDs.md

 We choose 3200000 baud because we want to transmit 4 bits of information for each real bit, and we want to transmit at 800000 baud.
 So 800000 * 4 = 3200000.
 However the STM32 chips can't get exactly the SPI baud rate you request - they'll try to get it right to within +/- 50%.

-**This may mean that if the next command doesn't work, you have to repeat the command above with a baud rate of 1600000**
+  **Note: It seems that some of the WS2811/WS2812 lights expect signals at different frequencies.
+If the commands below don't work for you, you should try executing the command above again with baud set to 6400000 or 1600000 (instead of 3200000).**

 And now, we'll send data to the first light.
 The data is transmitted as sets of bytes for red, green, and blue: